Skip to Main Content

 Fortunately, the doctor referred me to his colleague for the injection.
 This doctor told me that first, he would need to look at my MRI, and because my MRI was done almost a year ago, a new scan was ordered.
 I went back to the same hospital where I had my first MRI done, and fortunately, I got a different radiologist.
 I remember waiting for the results, all the people around me got their results back, but not me.
 I was so tired of being on sedatives and other medications, that I waited without thinking.

 At 12.30 pm a nurse came and asked me to go with her for an emergency appointment.
 I said no there must be some confusion, I don't have an appointment, I am waiting for the results of my scan.
 She looked sorry for me and said no, no mistake you have to come with me.
-There were two doctors waiting for me in the room; they asked me to sit down and asked me if I knew why I was here.
-I told them I was disappointed and that I am not able to manage the pain from my arthrosis.
+There were two doctors waiting for me in the room; they asked me to sit down and asked me if I knew why I was there.
+I told them I was disappointed and that I was not able to manage the pain from my arthrosis.
 They were very upset that my previous doctor had said that and explained that my situation was very alarming.

 I needed an MRI as soon as possible, and because it was Saturday I had to wait till Monday morning.
 When I arrived at the hospital, the doctor asked for all my imaging.
 I gave her the scan and the MRI from 10 months ago.
 I saw her face when she visualized the images from the MRI, she said nothing, but I understood there was a problem.